Yomguithereal/talisman/metrics/distance.md

 ---
 layout: page
-title: Metrics
+title: Distance Metrics
 ---

-The `metrics` module typically gathers functions aiming at finding a theoretical "distance" between two sequences.
+The `metrics/distance` module typically gathers metrics aiming at finding a theoretical "distance" between two sequences.

 They range from computing the edit distance between two strings to retrieving the distance between two points in space.